ziadalkalza/react-native-color-wheel/README.md

 ## Demo

-To explore the colour wheel, you can use this [Codesandbox]() link.
+To explore the color wheel, you can use this [Codesandbox]() link.

 ## Documentation

-For component reference, please check the [Documentation](https://github.com/ziadalkalza/react-native-colour-wheel/blob/master/DOCUMENTATION.md).
+For component reference, please check the [Documentation](https://github.com/ziadalkalza/react-native-color-wheel/blob/master/DOCUMENTATION.md).

 ## Support